lyubogankov/adventofcode2022/day12/README.md

 I implemented this in the A* routine, and now the table differentiates between new and total edges processed, as well as new and total nodes visited/processed.

-Five of the heuristics yeilded less optimal shortest paths with the `visited_set`, and all of them seem to be inconsistent since new/total nodes processed $\neq$ new/total nodes visited, which means that nodes are being processed more than one time.
+Five of the heuristics yeilded less optimal shortest paths with the `visited_set`, and all of them seem to be inconsistent since nodes processed $\neq$ visited, which means that nodes are being processed more than one time.

 ### Longest path?